-Written in the 1930s near the end of Oswald Spengler’s life, Man and Technics was his endeavor to demystify the struggles between humanity, nature, and technology.
+Written in the 1930s near the end of Oswald Spengler’s life, Man and Technics was his endeavor to demystify the struggle between humanity, nature, and technology.
 His thesis chronicles the application of technology by humanity in an attempt to control nature.
-Spengler believed that human control over nature will never be fully realized, but the technology that humanity has invented in such a pursuit will more and more control humanity via dependency.
+Spengler believed human control over nature may never be fully realized, but the technology which humanity invents in such a pursuit may more and more control humanity via dependency.

 “The free-moving life of the animal is struggle, and nothing but struggle, and it is the tactics of its living, its superiority or inferiority in face of ‘the other’ (whether that ‘other’ be animate or inanimate Nature), which decides the history of this life, which settles whether its fate is to suffer the history of others or to be itself their history.
 Technics is the tactics of all life.
 It is the inner form of the process utilised in that struggle which is identical with life itself.

 “Technics is not to be understood in terms of tools.
 What matters is not how one fashions things, but the process of using them; not the weapon, but the battle.
 Modern warfare, in which the decisive element is tactics – that is, the technique of running the war, the techniques of inventing, producing, and handling the weapons being only items in the process as a whole – points to a general truth.
 There are innumerable techniques in which no tools are used at all: that of a lion outwitting a gazelle, for instance, or that of diplomacy.